We use cookies on this site to enhance your experience.

 “We need to remember our journeys, stories, and songs; and recognize we are those sacred spiritual beings who descended from the Sky World to work on this spiritual journey.”

 These are the words of Cayuga Elder Norma Jacobs from her book Ǫ da gaho dḛ:s: Reflecting on our Journeys that I helped with as Editor, and I wanted to start my introduction with them as a reminder of the true roots from which my work arises.
 I was born along the great river that my French Canadien ancestors renamed, in that colonial way, St. Lawrence, and I currently live with my wife and two children in Toronto, the meeting place of the Mississauga, Seneca and Wendat.
-These lands and waters centre much of the decolonizing work I have been doing for over 25 years, ever since my first social work job in a northern Indigenous community had me work out of the Roman Catholic Mission.
-That experience starkly highlighted for me the ongoing position of social work in colonial missions, as well as my family’s ancestral position in these missions.
+These lands and waters centre much of the decolonizing work I have been doing for over 25 years, ever since my first social work job in a northern Indigenous community had me work out of a Roman Catholic Mission.
+That experience highlighted for me the ongoing position of social work in colonial missions, as well as my family’s ancestral position in these missions.

 After completing a MSW at the University of Toronto I worked in the area of anti-violence and then in Indigenous communities on issues related to Canadian colonialism, including youth solvent abuse, high suicide rates, and family violence.
-A recurring experience that intrigued me while in Innu and Inuit communities of Labrador was the positive relation of health to being on the land, away from the community where the Catholic mission was situated.
+A recurring experience that intrigued me while in Innu and Inuit communities was the positive relation of health to being on the land.
 There was little discussion of this in my social work education, and thus I undertook a PhD in Environmental Studies that allowed me to consider the relation of land and climate to colonial histories, justice, and wholistic healing.
-It was a consideration of these research interests and my social work experience that eventually brought me back to an Indigenous-informed approach to decolonizing Social Work at Laurier.
-Grounded in my ancestry and social position, I teach land-based approaches to Relational Accountability and Truth & Reconciliation in Canadian-based BSW and MSW programs, and deliver workshops in the Decolonizing Certificate of the Centre for Indigegogy.
+From 2011 to 2015 I wrote the book A Canadian Climate of Mind that is centered around particular lands along the Great Lakes-St. Lawrence River corridor and what their historically changing relations tell us about healing Two Row and land relations.
+I have now found my way back to social work at Laurier, but now engaged from the view of land-based knowledge and education.
+My continued learning with Indigenous understandings has marked various journal and chapter publications, some of which are listed below in Select Publications.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.